 combat throws

-Optionally, for expedience, roll all the dice involved in an attack or defense simultaneously as a combat throw.
-An attack throw would comprise the attack d12, the hit location die (d20,) and the damage die.
+For expedience, roll all the dice involved in an attack or defense simultaneously as a combat throw.
+An attack throw comprises the attack d12, the hit location die (d20,) and the damage die.
 For defending: The defense d12 and the reduction die for your dodge/block (or your attack dice if you counter.)

 cohesion